btubbs/wsgi-jwt-session/README.md

 ## Why

-There are already lots of Python web frameworks and libraries that provide session support.
-You may wonder why the world needs another one.
+With all the existing Python web frameworks and libraries that provide session support, you may wonder why the world needs another one.
 The motivation for creating this library came when I was creating single page apps in which Python served only static files and API endpoints, while the entire user interface was built with a front end framework like Angular or React.
 I wanted to be able to securely set session values like user IDs, but also easily share login state with the UI.
 The signed cookie implementations in [Django](https://docs.djangoproject.com/en/1.9/topics/http/sessions/#using-cookie-based-sessions) and [Flask/Werkzeug](http://werkzeug.pocoo.org/docs/0.11/contrib/securecookie/) provide lightweight cookie-based sessions, but cannot be easily parsed from